Life Cycle Events

 Naming and Blessing: A Jewish girl's first welcome into Jewish life.
 The naming may take place within the congregational community at Shabbat services.Members may also choose to have a private naming ceremony, or Simchat Bat, at the synagogue or at home.
 Our Rabbis and Hazzan are available wherever needed.

 When a child comes of age it is a simcha for the immediate family, the synagogue family, and the entire Jewish community.
-As a child becomes Bar/Bat Mitzvah, he/she takes on the responsibilities and privileges of becoming an adult in the Jewish community.
+As children become B'nai Mitzvah, they take on the responsibility and privilege of becoming an adult in the Jewish community.
 This requires a great deal of preparation and commitment.

-Adath encourages all our young members to become a Bar or Bat Mitzvah.
+Adath encourages all our young members to become a B'nai Mitzvah.
 We strive to accommodate the needs of individuals with disabilities.

 Our shul is blessed with many B’nai Mitzvah each year.
 Dates are reserved up to four years in advance, so plan ahead and learn what is required.